CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 In Crestfallen there are currently six different character lineages.
 Each of these lineages have different costume requirements for play and skills they may learn.
 A player should take these items into account prior to choosing a lineage to play.
 Chart 1.1 lists all the current lineages, as well as their prop requirements and a basic description of the lineage.
 Chart 2.1 thru 2.7 list the lineage categories and skills involved with them.

-Please note, it is acceptable for a character to be of mixed lineage, however the character may only benefit from one Lineage Category and must follow all costume requirements matching this Category.
-Both Lineages must be listed on the Character Sheet for story purposes and may not be altered after character creation.

 All Lineages are our own version of fantasy characters from folklore.
 Each Lineage group has a particular political and military point of view.
 It is up to the player to decide if they wish to take part in these viewpoints or distance themselves from them.
 The Lineages do not enforce any particular social or cultural viewpoints.
 Each player is allowed to determine these viewpoints without influence from the game world itself and should be based on the players own comfort level.

+##### Mixed Lineage

+Please note, it is acceptable for a character to be of mixed lineage, however the character may only benefit from one Lineage Category and must follow all costume requirements matching this Category.
+Both Lineages must be listed on the Character Sheet for story purposes and may not be altered after character creation.

 #### Counted Actions